munnizashah/munnizashah/README.md

 - 👋🏽 Hello guys, @munnizashah here!
-- 💻 I'm a frontend developer student and a lashtech business owner
+- 💻 I'm a frontend developer student
 - 🌱 I’m currently learning HTML, CSS, JAVASCRIPT & REACT
 - 📲 How to reach me -> shahmunniza@gmail.com
-- 🤲🏽 I'm grateful for my interest in coding and look forward to this journey
 - 🧡 My feelings?
-"Tech is the ocean and I've only had a sip...🌊" - Munniza
+"Coding is the ocean and I've only had a sip...🌊" - Munniza

 <!---
 munnizashah/munnizashah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.